knpuniversity/symfony4/sfcasts/upgrade-sf5/first-deprecations.md

 and check the log to make sure it doesn't contain anything new. *Then* you know it's safe to upgrade.

+By the way, Symfony Insight has special integration to identify and fix deprecation warnings.
+So if you want some extra help... or an "easy" button, give it a try.

 ## Removing WebServerBundle

 So let's start crushing our deprecations.
 I'll refresh the homepage and open the